Touffy/lru-cachify/README.md

 ## Does it work everywhere?

-Like its dependency lru-cache, lru-cachify relies on es2015 features (`Map`s) that are difficult to polyfill, but nobody uses browsers or Node versions that don't have es2015 support anymore, right?
+Like its dependency lru-cache, lru-cachify2 relies on es2015 features (`Map`s) that are difficult to polyfill, but nobody uses browsers or Node versions that don't have es2015 support anymore, right?

 The TypeScript compiler is configured to output a commonJS module requiring es2017 support.
 Feel free to tweak that or just import the single-file source into your project and use your own transpiler configuration. `cachify` should easily transpile down to es2015.